makecode/gulp-template/README.md

 $ gulp
 ```

 BrowserSyn start automatically and show your IP in console.
-The default local port - 7777.
+The default local port - _7777_.

-You can change this in _gulpfile.js_ - browserSync settigs - _port_:
+You can change this in _gulpfile.js - browserSync settigs - port_:

 ![PNG](http://2.1m.yt/iuQRklE.png)